WallStreetMojo

 #1 – What is Credit Analysis?

-Credit Analysis is the analysis and identification of risks wherein a potential for lending are observed by the banks.
-Banks perform both the qualitative as well as quantitative appraisal of their clients.
+Credit Analysis is the banks observing the analysis and identification of risks wherein a potential for lending.
+Banks perform both qualitative as well as quantitative appraisals of their clients.

 #2 – Explain the Process of Credit Analysis?